-Curriculum Maps as SMART
+Curriculum Maps

 Many colleges and universities will provide curriculum maps, or course checklists to illustrate the sequence of courses necessary to follow this timeline.
-You can view these maps as SMART strategies.
-They're providing a framework to meet long-term goals in more granular chunks.

-These timelines often assume that you are ready to take collegelevel math and English courses and that you will be attending college as a full-time student.
+These timelines often assume that you are ready to take college-level math and English courses and that you will be attending college as a full-time student.
 If placement tests demonstrate a need for prerequisite math and English coursework to get you up to speed, your timeline will likely be longer.

 Many students attend college part-time, often because of family or work responsibilities.
 This will obviously have an impact on your completion timeline as well.
 Programs that have special requirements may also require that you plan for additional time.
 For example, it may be the case that you cannot take other courses while completing clinicals or student teaching, so you will need to plan accordingly.
 Alternatively, you may be able to speed up, or accelerate, your timeline to degree by taking courses during summer or winter terms.
-Or if you take fewer than 15 credits per semester, you can take courses during the summer terms to "make up" those credits and stay on track toward those two- or four-year graduation goals.4 advisors may also be called success coaches, mentors, preceptors, or counselors.
-They may be staff members, or faculty may provide advisement as an additional role to their teaching responsibilities.
-Regardless of what your college calls this role, academic advisors are individuals who are able to assist you in navigating the puzzle of your academic plan and piecing your courses and requirements together with your other life obligations to help you meet your goals.
+Or if you take fewer than 15 credits per semester, you can take courses during the summer terms to "make up" those credits and stay on track toward those two- or four-year graduation goals.